debezium/debezium-design-documents/DDD-12.md

 quarkus.debezium.configuration.snapshot.mode=never
 ```

-Apart from usual configuration properties like data-source addresses, Debezium has an approach _configuration over code_ which prefers configuration properties to guide the behaviour.
-This kind of approach change in quarkus extension in favour of _code over configuration_ (or in this case _annotation over configuration_) in which we expose some feature of _Debezium Engine_ inside annotation code to make Debezium instrumentation more expressive and developer friendly.
+Apart from the usual configuration properties like data source addresses, Debezium traditionally follows a _configuration over code_ approach, defining certain behavioral aspects using external configuration files interpreted at runtime.
+However, this approach changes in the Quarkus extension, which favors _code over configuration_—or more specifically, _annotation over configuration_.
+In this model, some features of the Debezium Engine are exposed through annotations, making Debezium instrumentation more expressive and developer-friendly.

 ## Quarkus Debezium Extension additional feature